How to get a Scholarship into your Dream High School or Selective School 🎓

 Photo by Erika Fletcher / Unsplash

-But what is the entrance exam, exactly?
-And how do you outperform the thousands of students all competing for a place in the high school of your dreams?
+But what is the entrance exam, and how do you outperform the thousands of students all competing for a place in the high school of your dreams?

 Selective schools accept students based on their academic performance on a standardised exam – the ‘entrance exam’.
 The exam assesses a range of skills across various disciplines in order to identify the highest-performing students in each cohort.